 Shoreline: An occasional catch by anglers at SoCal bays and harbors—San Diego Bay, Mission Bay, Newport Bay, Huntington Harbor, Alamitos Bay and Marina Del Rey Harbor.

 Shore-caught bonefish from Spanish Landing in San Diego

 Boats: An inshore species rarely taken from boats unless fishing in bays.
-South San Diego Bay is considered an excellent area for bonefish.
+South San Diego Bay is considered the premium west coast area for bonefish.

-Food Value: Reported to be good eating but they also contain many small bones.
-Perhaps that’s why they are called bonefish.
+Food Value: Reported to be good eating but they also contain many small bones, hence the name.

-Comments: Bonefish are a highly sought out fish in many parts of the world, especially in the Caribbean.
-However, the more prized fish are a different sub-species reaching a much larger size.
-The Cortez bonefish found in California is a smaller-sized bonefish and an incidental catch for most California anglers.
+Comments: Bonefish are a highly sought out fish in many parts of the world, especially in the Florida Keys and the Caribbean, but with the exception of San Diego Bay they are generally an incidental catch for most California anglers.
 I’ve only caught three, two on a visit to the Embarcadero Marina Park Pier in San Diego Bay (on ghost shrimp) in 1999 and one at the Dana Harbor Pier in 2017 (on bloodworms).
 While the first two put up a good fight, they were caught in deeper water off the end of the pier and their fight little resembled the stories I had heard over the years regarding the “silver ghost.”
-However, the fish in Dana Harbor was caught in shallow water and the fish made a long semi-circle run on the light tackle I was using and I could see how a larger version of the fish would be very exciting (especially on a fly rod) .
+However, the fish in Dana Harbor was caught in shallow water and the fish made a long, long semi-circle run on the light tackle I was using and I could see how a larger version of the fish would be very exciting (especially on a fly rod).
 Unfortunately none of these three fish was over a foot in length.